timescale/docs/mst/about-mst.md

 ## Service level agreement

 Managed Service for TimescaleDB is provided through a partnership with Aiven.
-This pprovides you with a service commitment to deliver 99.99% availability.
-For more information, see the [Aiven Service Level Agreement policy][aiven-sla].
+This provides you with a service commitment to deliver 99.99% availability.
+For more information, see the
+[Aiven Service Level Agreement policy][aiven-sla].

 ## Billing